UGSP Board 2023-2024

 UGSP Transfer Outreach Committee Co-Chair

-Alice is a 1st year graduate student in the Developmental area.
-Her research interests include individual differences during learning, STEM teaching and learning, and how language development supports learning and cognition.
+Alice is a 2nd year graduate student in the Developmental area.
+Her research interests include individual differences during learning and cognitive development.
 She transferred from a community college to UCLA during her undergraduate and was involved in the UCLA Transfer Mentorship Program for two years.
 As the Co-Chair of the Transfer Outreach Committee, she hopes to provide more resources to underrepresented and transfer students.

 Naomi Kline